RenanGBarreto/alexa-rank-cache/README.md

 ## Getting Started

-To run this project you will need download and import the jar file inside the dist folder.
+To run this project you will need download and import the jar file inside the 'versions' folder.
 Samples:
 ```java
 AlexaRank.getInstance().getRank("mywebsite.com"));